 The issue of mandatory nurse-patient ratios remains controversial among many vested stakeholders, including nurses, patients, physicians, unions, nursing organizations, researchers, employers (in particular hospitals), and federal and state governments (Douglas, 2010).
 The purpose of the study is to examine the relationship between patient falls and day-to-day, shift-to-shift variations in unit level staffing on the Medical / Surgical Unit at a small hospital in the southern area of the country.
 The goal of the study was to examine the association between nurse-patient ratios and patient outcomes as it relates to a culture of safety.
 Over a three month period from January 01, 2013, through March 31, 2013, patient falls was compared with registered nurse staffing on the busy Medical Surgical Unit with the bed capacity of 52.
 Data analysis revealed no significant differences in the patient falls and nurse staffing ratios (p> .05).
 Hourly rounding was found to be imperative to patient safety and the most valued intervention to prevent falls in this acute care facility.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Roberts, Lillian Kathleen, "Mandatory Nurse-Patient Ratios and Nursing Outcomes Related to Patient Falls" (2013).
-All Regis University Theses.
+Student Publications.
 204.